10 underrated destinations to add to your 2026 travel list

 Guatemala

 Out of the 5 recommendations, this is a destination I am yet to visit, and I am so excited for this one.
 It is on my list for 2026 mainly because of its tranquil, yet impressive nature scenes.
 I mean Lake Atitlán literally screams slow travel to me: cozy cafés by the lakeside, morning yoga and fresh, local food.
 Sounds like the place to be in 2026!
 Not to mention the beauties of the old capital, Antigua or the fact that you can climb an active volcano here!
 Guatemala is a Central American hidden gem, I am excited to explore in 2026.
-Based on my research, the touristy areas of Guatemala are considered to be safe for solo female travellers.
+Based on my research, the touristy areas of Guatemala are considered to be safe for solo female travellers. *Edit: I did travel to Guatemala in early 2026, and I can tell you, it is 100% worth it.
+More on that in later posts!

 And now let's see what ChatGPT recommends.